diskuv/dk/docs/SPECIFICATION.md

 The order of processing is as follows:

 1. The form's precommands are executed, in parallel if supported by the build system.
+2. The form's subshells in the function `args` and `envmods` (if any) are executed, in parallel if supported by the build system.
+3. If there is a breakpoint from the `enter-object` command, a system shell (PowerShell, bash, etc.) is invoked.
-2. The form's function is executed.
+4. The form's function is executed.
-3. If [${MORECOMMANDS}](#morecommands) is part of the form's arguments or precommands, then:
+5. If [${MORECOMMANDS}](#morecommands) is part of the form's arguments or precommands, then:
    1. The [${MOREINCLUDES}](#moreincludes) directory is scanned for `values.json[c]` and `*.values.json[c]` values files.
 However, the values files are *not* imported in the value store.
    2. The [${MOREINCLUDES}](#moreincludes) values files are [alpha-converted](#dynamic-functions) and imported as `valuesfile` values.
    3. The module ids in the [${MORECOMMANDS}](#morecommands) are [alpha-converted](#dynamic-functions) using `BOUND_MODULES` from the last step.
    4. The alpha-converted shell commands in [${MORECOMMANDS}](#morecommands) are run.
-4. The form's output files are verified to exist.
+6. The form's output files are verified to exist.
-5. The [`${SLOT.slotname}`](#slotslotname) that are part of the form's arguments and precommands are made available to other forms.
+7. The [`${SLOT.slotname}`](#slotslotname) that are part of the form's arguments and precommands are made available to other forms.

 The trace and value store are updated as normal during the MORECOMMANDS, so if the same form id, form slot and form document are submitted the build system can re-use the cached values.